APPROXIMATE DRIVING TIMES

 Q: Who can go on a Lava Ocean Tour?
 Are there restrictions or precautions for passengers to consider?

-A: We accept travelers ages 4 years old and up, no exceptions.
+A: We accept travelers ages 4 years old and up, (6+ twilight) no exceptions.
 You may experience our vessel navigating over a variety of ocean conditions.
 Each passenger must be hands free and able to support his/her self.
 This is an adventurous type tour that may not be for everyone!
-We do not allow any passengers that are pregnant, or have experienced any type of back, or recent injuries of any kind.
-Ready for the adventure yet?
+We do not allow passengers that are pregnant, or have experienced any type of recent or chronic neck/back injuries, osteoporosis, heart conditons or other serious health concerns.
 Before departure, note boarding is on dry dock and there are approximately 6-8 solid ladder-type steps all guests ascend to board.
-Please notify our reservation specialist of any particular inability or questions in handling this tour, and if you are 300+lbs.
+Please notify our reservation specialist of any particular inability or questions in handling this tour.
+We apologize, but we currently operate with a max passenger weight of 300 lbs.
 We are compassionate about any disabilities, weight or special accomodations and trust you will inform us correctly when creating your reservation.
 We reserve the right to determine any particular passengers in-ability to handle this tour at check-in, with your safety as the deciding factor.

 Q: How long will my Lava Ocean Tour take?

-A: All Kalapana Lava Boat tours are approximately 2.5 hours long.
-Be sure to allow for travel time to your assigned meet location, and meeting time instructions.
-Please review the directions on our Location/Map Page to ensure proper boat departure.
-You may review our Lava Tour Page for our three different Lava Ocean Boat Tours.
-You can also click on these links, "Sunrise Tour"or "Morning Tour" or "Sunset Tour".
+A: All Kalapana Lava Boat tours are approximately 2 hours long.
+Be sure to allow for travel time to our ISAAC HALE BEACH PARK assigned meet location, and meeting time instructions.
+Please review the directions on our Location/Map Page and allow yourself extra travel time.
+It is very important that you arrive ON TIME.
+You may review our Lava Tour Page for our five different Lava Ocean Boat Tours.
+You can also click on these links, "Sunrise Tour"or "Morning/Day/Twilight Tour" or "Sunset Tour".

 Q: What should I wear?
 What do I need to bring with me on my Kalapana Lava Boat Tour?

 A: A light rain/wind breaker jacket and/or "poncho" is recommended, as weather conditions will vary and, of course can change at any moment.
 If you will be viewing Lava aboard the Sunrise Tour or evening Sunset Tour, it can be cool.
 We also recommend that you bring a small water-resistant bag of some kind to protect any electronic belongings that can be stowed during your tour.
 Really, what you are comfortable with is appropriate attire.
 There are restrooms and beach showers available at our Isaac Hale Beach Park check-in point should you have to regroup before or after your Lava Ocean Tour.
-Bringing along an extra set of clothes and towel for each in your car is recommended just incase!
+Bringing along an extra set of clothes and towel for EACH PASSENGER (kept in your car) is HIGHLY RECOMMENDED!

 Q: Will I get seasick?
 Is there anything you recommend for sea sickness?

-A: We recommend Bonnie, an over-the counter sea-sickness aid.
-It'd also be better to have something light in your stomach, as well as hydrating with your morning drink about 1 hour before your tour.
+A: We recommend Bonnie or Dramamine, which are over-the counter sea-sickness aids.
+It's also better to have something light in your stomach, as well as hydrating with your morning drink about 1 hour before your tour.
 We also provide bottled water on board upon request.

 Q: Will we see other sights along the way, to and from the Lava entry point?

-A: Yes, we will be sightseeing along approximately 12 miles of coastline viewing different locations like the once beautiful Fox's Landing and Kehena Beach, now covered and overtaken with lava.
+A: Yes, we will be sightseeing along approximately 12 miles of coastline passing different locations like the once beautiful Fox's Landing...now overtaken by recent lava flows, Hakuma Cave, Kehena Beach and the entire Kalapana and Kaimu coastline.
 Sea birds and flying fish (malolo) will skim the oceans surface searching for food, and an occasional cast of dolphins might hop alongside and ride the waves from our vessel!

 Q: Is there really a volcano in Hawaii with lava flowing into the ocean?